This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 15. Caddy For Dorm Room Bathroom

-So, any water that would store and make the caddy all dirty will drain away without causing problems.
-Makes clean up even easier!
+So, all dirty water will drain away without causing problems.
+This makes cleaning up even easier!
 This caddy is space conservative and quite sturdy.

 16. Use A Magazine Holder